 In 2014, IDM acquired the Red Mountain project from Seabridge Gold (TSX:SEA).
 Since then, the Company has been conducting extensive exploration work on the property.
 The project hosts a 2018 NI 43-101 measured and indicated resource of 704,600 ounces of gold averaging 7.91 g/t gold and 2,026,800 ounces of silver averaging 22.75 g/t silver.
 This is complemented by an inferred resource of 61,400 ounces of gold averaging 6.04 g/t gold and 77,200 ounces of silver averaging 7.60 g/t silver.

 In 2017, IDM released a feasibility study for the Red Mountain project which confirmed the positive economics for a near-term, low Capex, high-grade, bulk mineable underground gold operation.
-IDM intends to update the 2017 feasibility study incorporating the 2018 updated resource estimate into the mine plan, as well as the engineering optimization work expected to completed in the autumn of 2018.
-The project is currently in the 180-day review period of the BC Environmental Assessment Act and Federal Environmental Impact Statement.
-IDM expects a decision on its Environmental Certificate in Q3 2018, which will be a significant milestone for the Company.
+IDM intends to update the 2017 feasibility study incorporating the 2018 updated resource estimate into the mine plan, as well as engineering optimization work.
+The project was granted its environmental assessment (EA) certificate by the British Columbia Minister of Environment and Climate Change Strategy and the Minister of Energy, Mines and Petroleum Resources on October 5, 2018.

 Working within the Nisga’a Nation, IDM has been closely engaging with their government with the objective of a definitive Benefits Agreement.
 Since 2017, the Company and its contractors have provided over 1,600 person days and on-the-job training for Nisga’a citizens.
 They are being trained in all areas of mining—both in the field, including: miners, drillers and diesel mechanics, and in the Company’s head office in Vancouver.